bishop1612/PHP_CommandLine/README.md

 A PHP library that forks PHP processes onto the command line.

 // ~PURPOSE~ //
 Often php processes in the browser take a long time to execute.
 If a user sents a request to the server and decides to close the browser before receiving the request back from the server.
 The process will not be completed.
-Therefore it's important to come up with a certain that forks php processes in the background irrespective of user's actions.
+Therefore it's important to come up with a certain script that forks php processes in the background irrespective of user's actions.

 For example :
 If a user wants a pdf emailed to her from the browser.
 She starts the process.
 If she quits the browser before the process is complete in the browser window the process will be terminated.